DWTechs/Passken-express.js/README.md

 ## Synopsis

 **[Passken-express.js](https://github.com/DWTechs/Passken-express.js)** is an open source password management library for Express.js.
-It uses @dwtechs/passken and brings Express middlewares for direct use in a node.js service.
+It uses @dwtechs/passken and adds Express middlewares for direct use in a node.js service.

-**This plugin will log the time it took to process a request.**

 - Very lightweight
 - Thoroughly tested